risk-first/website/risks/Complexity-Risk.md

 ![Complexity Risk and its implications](../images/generated/risks/complexity/complexity-risk-impact.png)

 We wouldn't tolerate this behaviour in a restaurant kitchen, so why put up with it in a software project?
-This state-of-affairs is illustrated in the above diagram: [Complexity Risk](Complexity-Risk.md) can be a cause of [Operational Risks](Operational-Risk.md) and [Security Risks](Agency-Risk.md#security).
+This state-of-affairs is illustrated in the above diagram.
+Not only does [Complexity Risk](Complexity-Risk.md) slow down future development, it can be a cause of [Operational Risks](Operational-Risk.md) and [Security Risks](Agency-Risk.md#security).

 ## Feature Creep